 Driving Content Marketing Success Through SEO Strategy

 The same success dependency is true the other way around, as well.
-To be successful in engaging your audience and converting visitors into leads, your content marketing needs to be strategically driven.
+To successfully engage your audience and convert visitors into leads, your content marketing needs to be strategically driven.
 Writing about topics that your audience is interested in through a unique lens and angle is a sure-fire way to get your audience interested in your website.

 But how can you get there?
 Ultimately, using your SEO insights helps.
 Keyword research may reveal that most users search for a specific topic within your industry, which gives you direction on what your next blog post or long-form white paper should be about.
 As an added bonus, writing on that topic also improves your SEO.

-In short, small business SEO and content marketing are inextricably linked.
+In short, small business Search Engine Optimisation and content marketing are inextricably linked.
 Both are necessary for the other’s success, providing both strategic direction and the ‘meat on the bones’ to successfully rank highly on Google and engage your target audience with your content.

 To be successful in one, you need to prioritise the other.
 And to integrate both, you need a professional partner that can both build you an SEO-friendly website, and provide you with the content marketing framework to power it on a consistent basis.

-As you can see Small Business SEO and Content Marketing are really made for each other.
+As you can see Small Business Search Engine Optimisation and Content Marketing are really made for each other.